 A BMI of 25 to 29.9 is considering as overweight and over or equal to 30 is considering as obesity.

 Body mass index (BMI) is a simple index of weight to height, used to classify overweight and obesity in adults.
 A person's weight in kilograms divided by the square of his or her height in meters (kg/m2) is BMI.

 The key to weight loss is to burn excess of calories through physical activity than the calories you got from eating food and drinks.

 Losing weight means burning more calories than you do eat.
 Therefore, you should plan how to cut down calorie’s intake and how to burn more calories.
 The key to losing weight is never rushing for the result; instead, prepare for a systematic weight loss in the long run.

 Below you can find some simple steps to lose weight:

-- Never skip your breakfast - avoid missing your breakfast, because already your body gone without food for entire night for more than 10 to 12 hours.
+- Never skip your breakfast - avoid missing your breakfast, because already your body has gone without food for the entire night for more than 10 to 12 hours.
 Thus, you may overeat or urge to choose unhealthy foods in your lunch or forced to take before lunch.
 Additionally, it slows down your metabolism.

 - Take fruits for snacks – instead of junk foods as snacks, take fruits and vegetables, which are high in nutrients but comparatively low in calories.

 - Drink enough water – it is necessary to drink 8 to 10 glasses of water.
 However, try avoiding drinking water during a meal, because water can dilute the stomach acid and slow down digestion.
 Thus, it is advisable to drink water at least 15 minutes before or after a meal.
-Still if you really need to drink while eating, limit to small sips only.
+Still, if you need to drink while eating, limit to small sips only.